On the Gap Between H2 Optimal Control and Disturbance Decoupling: Power Network Optimal Control

 We apply DD with internal stability to a four bus power network~\cite{Yi2019}.
 We empirically verify that our DD optimal control~\eqref{eqn:unified_framework} is DDPF over different system parameters.
 We also compare its output against SDP-$H_2$ control over convergence, actuation effort, $H_2$ norm and DD error~\eqref{eqn:dd_condition}.

 \textbf{Power Network Modeling}.

 We use a four bus power network from~\cite{Yi2019}, shown in Figure~\ref{fig:powernetwork} with bus 4 grounded as the infinite bus.
 Each node $i \in \{1,2,3\}$ represents a bus with two states: a voltage phase angle $\theta_i \in [0, 2\pi)$ and frequency $\dot{\theta}_i \in \reals_+$.
-Each bus also has a mechanical input torque is $T_{M,i} \in \reals$.
+Each bus also has a mechanical input torque $T_{M,i} \in \reals$\reviewiii{, which we use as the control input $u_i\in\mathbb{R}$}.
 The linearized generator dynamics around a stable operating point is given by~\cite{Yi2019,Tegling2015}